punithkumar444/Ticket-AI/readme.md

-# AI-Ticket-Assistant - ChaiCode

-Welcome to the AI-Powered Ticket Management System!

 # AI-Powered Ticket Management System

 A smart ticket management system that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.